vPeteWalker/midway/windows_scratch/windows_scratch.rst

 VirtIO
 ......

-Nutanix Virt IO is a collection of drivers for paravirtual devices that enhance the stability and performance of virtual machines on a paravirtualized hypervisor (Network, Disk, ).
+Nutanix Virt IO is a collection of drivers for paravirtual devices that enhance the stability and performance of virtual machines on a paravirtualized hypervisor (Balloon, Ethernet, and SCSI pass through drivers).
 This is required to install Microsoft Windows on Nutanix AHV.

 #.
-Within the `AHV section of the Downloads page on the Nutanix Portal <https://portal.nutanix.com/page/downloads?product=ahv>`_, choose **VirtIO** from the dropdown, and then either click the **Download** button associated with the latest version of *Nutanix VirtIO for Windows (iso)*, or the :fa:`elipsis`next to it, and choose **Copy Download Link**.
+Within the `AHV section of the Downloads page on the Nutanix Portal <https://portal.nutanix.com/page/downloads?product=ahv>`_, choose **VirtIO** from the dropdown, and then either click the **Download** button associated with the latest version of *Nutanix VirtIO for Windows (iso)*, or the :fa:`ellipsis-v`next to it, and choose **Copy Download Link**.

    .. figure:: images/4.png